aws-amplify/amplify-swift/README.md

 ## Platform Support

-Amplify supports iOS 13 and above.
-There are currently no plans to support Amplify on watchOS, tvOS, or macOS.
+Amplify supports iOS 13+ and macOS 10.15+.
+There are currently no plans to support Amplify on watchOS or tvOS.

 ## License